chen-mingyie/FashionAI/README.md

 1. This installation instruction is written on a Windows 10 OS.
 2. Download and install Anaconda Navigator via the   https://www.anaconda.com/products/individual
-3. Open Anaconda Navigator at start the Anaconda Prompt.
+3. Open Anaconda Navigator and start the Anaconda Prompt.
 The command prompt should display a “(base)”, this shows that you are using the base venv.
 4. The demo requires the following packages, do a pip install of them to the base venv if they are not already installed:
     *	Flask==1.1.2
     *	Flask-SQLAlchemy==2.4.4